Policy: Policy 1-1-1: College Council & Policy and Procedure Development Date Adopted: Oct 09, 2001

 • College Council must approve any and all changes to the bylaws of any committee overseen by College Council.
 A statement to this effect must be included in the bylaws of any committee overseen by College Council.

-Section 11: Creation of Standing Committees, Subcommittees, Ad Hoc Committees, and Workgroups
+Section 11: Creation of Standing Committees, Subcommittees, and Ad Hoc Committees

 1. Creation of Standing Committees